drdelaney/101Hero-Marlin-Config/README.md

 Selecting the board
 --------------
-Once the Sanguino board is isntalled, Click on Tools > Board > and select Sanguino (should be at the bottom, might need to scroll down).
+Once the Sanguino board is isntalled, Click on Tools > Board > and select "Sanguino" (should be at the bottom, might need to scroll down).
+Click on Tools > Processor and select "ATmega1284 or ATmega1284P (16MHz)"

 Initial upload to the board
 --------------